kimtth/software-architect-mindmap/README.md

 Software terminologies and concepts, software architecture overview

-Summarized the keywords and solutions have faced in my learning and experience.
+A summary of keywords and solutions I have encountered in my learning and experience.
+Due to the complexity and rapid pace of advancement, we may lose sight of the big picture.

 <img src="./Preview.png" width="50%">

-- Full Version

 `Software_Architecture_Mindmap.png`

-Three main pillars upon software architecture
+Three main pillars of software architecture

 - Modern Application Development
 - Cloud Computing (AWS/Azure/GCP)
 - Data Science (ML/NN)

-and

-Numerous technologies and methodologies.

 ⓒ 2022. (https://github.com/kimtth) all rights reserved.

-This mindmap created by `https://app.mindmapmaker.org/`
+This mindmap was created using [Mindmap Maker](https://app.mindmapmaker.org/)

 ---